-NASA’s newest Mars rover snags 1st rock sample for return
+NASA Mars rover may have snagged 1st rock sample for return

 CAPE CANAVERAL, Fla.
-(AP) — NASA’s newest Mars rover has successfully collected its first rock sample for return to Earth, after last month’s attempt came up empty.
+(AP) — NASA’s newest Mars rover may have successfully collected its first rock sample for return to Earth, after last month’s attempt came up empty.

-The Perseverance rover’s chief engineer, Adam Stelzner, called it a perfect core sample.
+The Perseverance rover’s chief engineer, Adam Steltzner, called it a perfect core sample.

 “I’ve never been more happy to see a hole in a rock,” he tweeted Thursday.

+But NASA later said it was awaiting more photos before declaring success although the “team is confident that the sample is in the tube.”

-A month ago, Perseverance drilled into much softer rock, and the sample crumbled and didn’t get inside the titanium tube.
-The rover drove a half-mile to a better sampling spot to try again.
-Team members analyzed data and pictures before declaring success.
+A month ago, Perseverance drilled into much softer rock, and the sample crumbled and didn’t get in the titanium tube.
+The rover drove a half-mile to a better spot to try again.

+Initial photos taken Wednesday show a sample in the tube but later images were inconclusive because of poor lighting, NASA said in a news release.
+The rock sample — about the thickness of a pencil — could have slipped down deeper into the tube during a series of planned vibrations, it said.
+More photos are planned.

 Perseverance arrived in February at Mars’ Jezero Crater — believed to be the home of a lush lakebed and river delta billions of years ago — in search of rocks that might hold evidence of ancient life.
 NASA plans to launch more spacecraft to retrieve the samples collected by Perseverance; engineers are hoping to return as many as three dozen samples in about a decade.